 Ease-of-use

-Whop is also really easy to get started with.
+Whop is also incredibly easy to get started with.
 You can sign up using an email address or selected social media accounts.
-Then simply name your whop (your new internet hub where you'll be selling all of your digital products and running your community on) and you're good to go.
+Then simply name your whop (your new online business) and you're good to go.

-We already mentioned that Whop allows you to monetize just about anything digital, but there are few platforms that can even come close to how Whop does online courses and communities.
+We already mentioned that Whop allows you to monetize just about anything online, but there are few platforms that can even come close to how Whop does online courses and communities.

 Can you sell courses with Whop?

-Whop: The best way to sell digital products
+Whop: the best way to sell anything online